 Out of the few dozen algorithms, the RandomForest gave good results.

 A curve for the missing experiment was produced satisfactorily, accurately predicting the yield.

 Image: Plant Yield Results

-The practical meaning to the parameters of the data were discussed again forecasting of yield for investment evaluation.
-The model was then improved to predict better.
+The practical meaning to the parameters of the data were discussed again for investment evaluation.
+The models were then improved to predict better.